alexandroid01/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock, paper, scissors game for two players.
+A rock, paper, scissors game for one player against the computer.
 Written in Python.